 Memorial Auditorium: Memorial Auditorium houses basketball courts, a weight room, swimming pool and sauna.

-Outdoors: Six outdoor tennis courts are available for recreational use east of East Complex.
-Other outdoor areas there include intramural fields, football field, a track, and softball, baseball and soccer fields.
+Outdoors: Six outdoor tennis courts are available for recreational use.
+Other outdoor areas there include the football field, track, and softball, baseball and soccer fields.

 Concordia College has insurance coverage to cover athletic-related injuries that result in medical expenses.
 This coverage is secondary coverage for intercollegiate athletes and club sport participants, not for intramurals.
 Contact the Risk Management Office for more information.